eLearning @ Northside

 Here is how to set up your email and Office 365.
 This can be done at home or on Orientation Night.
 (It will be easier to so set up at home so our servers won’t get bogged down.)

 2. Your user I.D. and email are the same as your (first name.last firstname.lastname@example.org), for example: John Spencer Doe’s email and I.D. is email@example.com.
-(For those who go by nicknames or middle names, try to use your first name but if it doesn’t work, try the name you are called.)
+(For those who go by nicknames or middle names, try the name you are called.
+We try to use the name most people are familiar with.)

-Office 365 is a subscription to Office products set up through the student's school email account.
+Office 365 is a subscription for Microsoft Office Products set up through the student's school email account.
 Office 365 consists of several products like Word, PowerPoint, and Excel, just to name a few.
 This subscription is included in your tuition and students will need to use these products for class.

 To download to your student’s computer: